AlexanderDefuria/METALLIC/README.md

 Validation folder contains files of validating of our model.

 # How to run the code
+# data_statistics.ipynb
+This notebook is used for summarizing all the dataset
 # Dataset
 It contains all the dataset.